 Enforcing the Housing Maintenance Code to ensure quality and safety

-HPD is responsible for carrying out Housing New York: A Five-Borough Ten-Year Plan, Mayor Bill de Blasio's initiative to build or preserve 200,000 affordable housing units and to help both tenants and landlords preserve the quality and affordability of their homes.
+HPD is responsible for carrying out Housing New York, Mayor Bill de Blasio's initiative to build or preserve 300,000 affordable homes by 2026.
 HPD is leading the Mayor's charge, in partnership with over 13 sister agencies, advocates, developers, tenants, community organizations, elected officials, and financial institutions.